The Unscriptural Promotion of Professional Religious Titles in the Church System

 There are men within churches who have become lords over the people.
-It is a tragic epidemic that has led and is leading many down a wide road to destruction.
+It is a tragic epidemic that has led to and is leading many into deception.

-There is no pecking order among the ekklesia; men are not elevated in status over others.
+There is no pecking order among the ekklesia as all those who are in Christ are not elevated in status over others.
 There is only one Teacher who is Christ and we are all at the same level at his feet.
-Not one person can usurp the Head of the ekklesia.
-Although they will pridefully attempt to do what Satan has always been doing, they will ultimately fail in their idolatry.
+No person can usurp the headship of the ekklesia that has been given only to Christ.

-When Christ ministered on the earth, he made himself of no reputation, but men are doing the opposite.
-They peacock around in their arrogance and haughtiness in the opposite spirit in their self-glorifying demeanour.
+When Christ ministered on the earth he made himself of no reputation, but men are doing the opposite.
+They peacock around in their arrogance and haughtiness in their self-glorifying demeanours.